Thoralby Water Corn Mill

 The Sayer family owned a number of houses in the village, including Hallgarth Farm, Holmeside Farm, Thoral Cottage and Low Green House, which John Sayer (1814-1901) had built for him to live in.

-Pupils at Cross Lanes School remember their teacher Miss Haw, in the early 1900s, on being informed of the impending visit of the doctor, sending all the children down to the mill to be weighed by Tommy Sayer.
-See sack label for Thoralby Mill, when Thomas Sayer was miller, below.
+Pupils at Cross Lanes School at Cross remember their teacher Miss Haw, in the early 1900s, on being informed of the impending visit of the doctor, sending all the children down to the mill to be weighed by Tommy Sayer.

 Below is a photograph of a sack label for Thoralby Mill, when Thomas Sayer (1861-1934) was the sole Miller (1897-1919).
 Courtesy of Neil & Heather Sutcliffe.